lane-webperformance/legion-io/README.md

 Begin execution of an Io.
 The result will always be a promise, which in turn should contain the result of the last step in the chain.

+### Io.resolve(value)

+Analogous to Promise.resolve(), but wrapping a value in an Io if it is not already wrapped in an Io.
+(Io.of() cannot do this, because it must be possible to wrap an Io in another Io.)
+You usually shouldn't need this.